chaddjohnson/greatupsells/README.md

       ```
 1. Follow steps 1 and 2 under "Integrate your app with EventBridge" in [this tutorial](https://shopify.dev/tutorials/manage-webhook-events-with-eventbridge) to set up an event source for the app in Shopify, and then associate the event source with the event bus in the AWS Console.
 Note that rules will be created automatically via Terraform.
 1. Create a `ci` IAM account with administrator access.
-1. Create a `server` account with the following inline policy:
+1. Create a `server` user with the following inline policy:
    ```
    {
       "Version": "2012-10-17",